Château de Montignac: History

 A fortified camp existed at Montignac in the 9th century, during the Norman invasions.
 The castle is located at the crossroads of two important roads, the Via Agrippa from Saintes to Lyon where it crosses the Charente, and Via Chaussada from Périgueux to Poitiers.

 The castle was built and rebuilt several times in the 12th and 13th centuries.
 It was then a fief of the bishop of Angoulême.
 William II of Angoulême obtained from the bishop of Angoulême, the fief and right to build a castle, with the stones of the Andone Castrum.

-In the 12th century, ownership of the castle was disputed between Gerard de Blaye, helped by the lords of Saintonge and Poitou, and Vulgrain II of Angouleme, supported by the Duke of Aquitaine.
+In the 12th century, ownership of the castle was disputed between Gerard de Blaye, helped by the lords of Saintonge and Poitou, and Vulgrain II of Angoulême, supported by the Duke of Aquitaine.
 The latter was able to resume building and in 1140 he built the square keep and the walled enclosure.
 The round towers dates to the 13th century.
 Renaud II, Lord of Pons, held the castle of Montignac, in the right of his wife Marguerite, lady of Montignac, the only child and heiress of Taleyrand, Lord of Montignac.

 Montignac passed to the Lusignan family in 1218, when Hugh X of Lusignan asserted the right to the castle of his wife, Isabella, heiress of Angoulême.
 In 1243, he bequeathed the castle to his son, Guillaume de Lusignan.

 In 1350, it was in the hands of Pierre II d'Amboise, viscount of Thouars, before being bought by the La Rochefoucauld family on 13 January 1399.
 Montignac became a barony in the 15th century and was preserved by the La Rochefoucaulds until the French Revolution.
 The remains of the castle were dismantled around 1840 and the chapel dedicated to Saint-Marie was destroyed between 1940 and 1950.